GeonYoon/django-rest/README.md

 # Django REST-framework Study Project

 This is a simple REST API built with Django REST framework.
-Main focus is how to handle various HTTP requests.
+Main focus is how to handle various HTTP requests on back-end side.
+Registeration, Login, postings are available through each endpoints.
+By using JWT(JSON Web Token), we securely get the identity of the client.
+The best part is that there is no connection between the the auth-server and the rest of the servers other than the pre-defined public key.
+Customize permission classes can individually authorize different-status-user by thier status.
+Also, customize data queries formed by using tailored serializer classes.
+You can do automated testing as well without any need of writing lines of code.

 ## How To install
-This project assume you've already installed pip on your environment.
+Make sure you have following software installed in your system.
+* Python3
+* pip3

 I highly encourage you to install the virutal environment so that you can create an independent environment for this project.
-This can keep you out from affecting other projects due to installing anything for this one.
+This can keep you out from affecting other projects by installing anything for this.
 ```
 pip3 install virtualenv
 ```